 4.2 Legal requirements

-Volunteer Leaders assisting at Services are obliged to obtain a WWC clearance.
+Whether you are an employee or a volunteer, you are obliged to obtain a WWC number.
 Northridge is then obliged to verify your WWC clearance with the Office of the Children's Guardian.

 4.3 Additional Northridge requirements